Of all the various practices in the SEO industry, link building is perhaps treated with the most caution, and rightly so.

 The above assumes that broken links have been created due a technical error.
 However, these can occasionally be caused by a user.
 For example, if they have incorrectly entered in the name of your website or an incorrect part of the URL, such as HTTP instead of HTTPS.

-Again, although there are free tools available, for example one called Domain Name Typo Generator, to identify possible misspellings and errors, we use our own deep data platform and SEO specialists to fulfil this need.
+Again, although there are free tools available, such as the NCC Domain Typo Discovery Tool, to identify possible misspellings and errors, we use our own deep data platform and SEO specialists to fulfil this need.
 Once you discover the misspelt domain name links, then it’s just a case to effectively contact those responsible for the mistake and getting it fixed.

 Tom’s Top Tip: What if I have thousands of broken links?